 Testing and measurement equipment refers to tools and devices used to evaluate the performance, quality, or safety of systems, materials, or components.
 These tools are essential across numerous fields including engineering, manufacturing, construction, electronics, healthcare, and environmental science.

-The purpose of testing and measurement is to ensure accuracy, safety, and compliance with predefined standards.
-Whether checking voltage in an electrical circuit or measuring air quality in a building, the role of this equipment is to produce reliable, repeatable results that guide decision-making and help prevent failure or risk.
+The purpose of testing and measurement is to ensure accuracy, safety and compliance with predetermined standards.
+Whether an electrical circuit is tested for voltage or measuring air quality in a building, the role of this tool is to provide reliable, repeated results that control the decision and help prevent failure or risk.

 Common examples include: